Andrewabenga/Project-13/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+Single point of configuration, management and provisioning.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+-In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc._ i)install docker ii) install pip3 iii) install docker python module iv) Download and lunch docker ELK container
-- ...
-- ...

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.